lakshmanrajaratnam001/Pinterest-Data-Processing-Pipeline/README.md

 Milestone 5: Batch processing- Orchestrate the batch processing using Airflow.

 Milestone 6: Spark-straming
 Python file 'streaming_consumer.py' was created to consume data from kafka.
+Spark streaming jar file was submitted to the pyspark submit argument using the '--jars' option.
+Cleaning and feature computation transformations were carried out.

+Milestone 7: Streaming-Storage
+Local Postgres database (pinterest_streaming) was curated with a schema that matched the attributes of the processed events.
+Database table was named 'experimental_data'. 'streaming_consumer.py' file was modified to have processed data sent to the database.